ophelialabs/ophelialabs.github.io/docs/src/index.md

 ## 12 of 12 (the LAST):
 **We May Have Something, talk offline or whatever we need to do**
    * Due diligence? / Timeline doesn't add up does it?
    * Remember when you said you were ready?
+Remember when I said you giving away more information that what you were getting?
 You also said you would take responsibility.
 Or do you plan to just throw your team under the bus?
    * THINK.
 You send a team in the middle of the night to implant me.
 No terrorist acts or just pre-emptive.
 Have you found anything yet that you can explain that wasnt manipulation?
    * Oh yeah, you are `not` keeping this separate.
 How much have you spent? my BOM is < $300
       - Was delegated **NW regional distribution manager**, then intervention